LEADING OFF: Nats set to start short-handed vs Braves

 WAITING FOR A WIN

-Mize’s control has been a trouble spot.
+Mize’s control has been a troublespot.
 He walked 13 in 28 1/3 innings with Detroit last season, then had 11 walks in 18 2/3 innings and a 7.23 ERA in six spring training games this year.
 Mize will face Nelson Cruz and the Twins at Comerica Park.
-Left-hander J.A.
+Lefty J.A.
 Happ makes his Minnesota debut.

 More AP MLB: https://apnews.com/hub/MLB